MaCervenka-cen57085/quizmaster/docs/dev-environment/how-to-develop.md

 - `pnpm run test:e2e:vite` against the running app on `http://localhost:5173`
 - `pnpm run test:e2e:ui` with Playwright UI (at `http://localhost:3333`) against the Vite development server on `http://localhost:5173`

+## Swagger UI ###
+For easier testing, Swagger UI is available at http://localhost:8080/swagger-ui/index.html

 ## 🚩 Feature Flag

 You can hide an unfinished feature behind a feature flag.